 - applications from people who are nominated by a state or territory government agency

-- applications from people who have nominated an occupation on the Skilled Occupation List (SOL)—Schedule 1 in effect since 1 July 2013
+- applications from people who have nominated an occupation on the Medium and Long-Term Strategic Skills List (MLTSSL) - Schedule 1 in effect since 1 July 2017

 - all other applications.